paaquasinyarko-glitch/app-starter-kit/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Accounting Tutor
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This a machine learning app for teaching and learning.

 ## Demo App